Kitura/CircuitBreaker/README.md

 ```

 3. Create a CircuitBreaker instance for each endpoint you wish to circuit break:
-  * Must specify the fallback function, and the endpoint to circuit break.
-  * Optional configurations include: timeout, resetTimeout, maxFailures, and bulkhead.
 ```swift
 let breaker = CircuitBreaker(command: myFunction, fallback: myFallback)
 ```
+    * Must specify the fallback function, and the endpoint to circuit break.
+    * Optional configurations include: timeout, resetTimeout, maxFailures, and bulkhead.
 4. Invoke the call to the function by calling the CircuitBreaker `run()` method.
 You should pass the corresponding arguments for the command and fallback closures.
 In this sample, `myFunction` takes two integers as parameters while `myFallback` takes a string as its second parameter:
 ```swift
 breaker.run(commandArgs: (a: 10, b: 20), fallbackArgs: "Something went wrong.")
 ```

- * May be called multiple times with varied input:
+It may be called multiple times with varied input:
 ```swift
 breaker.run(commandArgs: (a: 15, b: 35), fallbackArgs: "Something went wrong.")
 ```

-Full Implementation:
+###### Full Implementation:
 ```swift
 ...